-SPDX License List Matching Guidelines, v2.0
+SPDX License List Matching Guidelines, v2.5

 This document provides guidelines to be used for the purposes of matching licenses and license exceptions against those included on the SPDX License List.
 There is no intent here to make a judgment or interpretation, but merely to ensure that when one SPDX user identifies a license as "BSD 3-clause," for example, it is indeed the same license as what someone else identifies as "BSD 3-clause" and the same license as what is listed on the SPDX License List.
 Examples of how to apply some of the matching guidelines to a license or exception are provided via templates.
-Templates are comprised of technical markup within the master license text file to provide further or specific guidance to SPDX document creators or tool makers.
-Not all licenses or exceptions will have templates.
+Templates are comprised of technical markup within the master license xml file to provide further or specific guidance to SPDX document creators or tool makers.

 1. How These Guidelines Are Applied